Kristina01111000/lavendersite/README.md

 - meeting on friday at 3:30, waiting on a confirmation
 - put time in cell phone

+before meeting tomorrow:
+- finish connecting the plant links to the bundle page
+- see if bundles can be made the way she wants (maybe not)
-make a new form for people applying to work there before the call tomorrow
+- make a new form for people applying to work there before the call tomorrow